SecurityTokenStandard/EIP-Spec/Issue.md

 ## Requirements

-Moving the issuance, trading and lifecycle events of a security onto a public ledger requires having a standard way of modeling securities, their ownership and their properties on-chain.
+Moving the issuance, trading and lifecycle events of a security onto a public ledger requires having a standard way of modelling securities, their ownership and their properties on-chain.

 The following requirements have been compiled following discussions with parties across the Security Token ecosystem.